CONSTITUTION OF THE

 ARTICLE VIII AMENDMENTS

 Section 1.
-This Constitution may be amended upon the recommendation of the Church Council at the annual Congregational Meeting or Special Congregational Meeting, and approved by two thirds (2/3) vote of the members voting.
+This Constitution may be amended upon the recommendation of the Church Council at the annual Congregational Meeting or Special Congregational Meeting.
+Amendments must be approved by two thirds (2/3) vote of the members present for voting.

-Section 2.
-Any proposed amendment shall be posted for the Congregation to review at least (2) weeks previous to the time of final action.
+Section 3.
+Any proposed amendment shall be posted for the Congregation to review at least two (2) weeks previous to the date of final action.